johnther3ap3r/Intro-Grid-Simulations-Swift3/P02-Forest-Fire/content.md

 >
 Inside of those loops, you should check if a tile is empty (remember, empty tiles are equal to `nil`).
 If it is empty, grab a value from `randomZeroToOne()` and spawn a tree with a `0.1%` chance.

 Remember, `1%` translates to a value of `0.01`!
 Make sure you are spawning trees at the correct rate.
-It's also extrememly important to remember that you should be reading values from `grid` and setting values to `newGrid`!
+It's also extremely important to remember that you should be reading values from `grid` and setting values to `newGrid`!

 >[solution]
 > Your `update` function should currently look like this: